1.1 We are committed to safeguarding the privacy of accelerationpartners.com visitors and service users.

 19. Data protection officer

-19.1 Our data protection officer’s contact details are: Shane Gibbons; [email protected]
+19.1 Our data protection officers’ contact details are:

 20. Processing Data between the EU and US

-20.2 In compliance with the Data Privacy Framework Principles, Acceleration Partners commits to resolve complaints about our collection or use of your personal data.
-EU individuals with inquiries or complaints regarding our Data Privacy Framework policy or processing of EU personal data should first contact Acceleration Partners DPO as provided in section 19.
+20.2 In compliance with the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF and the Swiss-U.S. DPF, Acceleration Partners commits to resolve DPF Principles-related complaints about our collection and use of your personal information.
+EU, UK and Swiss individuals with inquiries or complaints regarding our handling of personal data received in reliance on the EU-U.S. DPF, the UK Extension to the EU-U.S. DPF, and the Swiss-U.S should first contact Acceleration Partners’ data protection officers as provided in section 19.

 20.6 Acceleration Partners is required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements